europeana/portal.js/src/features/README.md

 ENABLE_TURBO_SPEED=1
 ```

-## New feature notifications
+## Feature notifications

-New features that we may want to highlight to users are declared in
+Features that we may want to highlight to users are declared in
 [notifications.js](./notifications.js).
 Each feature is declared as an object
 with a name property, and optional URL property.
-For a new feature notification
+For a feature notification
 to be shown to users, its name needs to be set in the environment variable
-`APP_NEW_FEATURE_NOTIFICATION`.
+`APP_FEATURE_NOTIFICATION`.

 ### Example